-Your grade in this course will be based primarily on your final examination, which is likely to be three (3) hours long and consist of three (3) essay questions (which will contain subparts).
-Assuming the exam is structured in this way, each essay question (including its subparts) will be worth up to thirty-one (31) points, for a total possible raw score of ninety-three (93) points on the final exam.
+Your grade in this course will be based primarily on your final examination, which will be three (3) hours long and consist of three (3) essay questions.
+Each essay question (including its subparts) will be worth up to thirty (30) points, for a total possible raw score of ninety (90) points on the final exam.
 During the final exam you will be permitted to refer to all assigned course materials (textbook, CANVAS materials, handouts, and the FRE), your class notes, and any outlines or study aids you have prepared yourself or in cooperation with other students in this course.
 You may not consult any other sources, such as the textbook's online study guides, hornbooks, commercial outlines, or the Internet.